EXCLUSIVE: Inside the Founding of the London Anti-Fascist Assembly

 Meanwhile the meme-right was represented by such an array of organisations and figures that merely listing them could take multiple paragraphs (and did in an early draft of this article).
 Most notably 2018 saw the rise and then decline of Generation Identity which has been described as “one of Europe's fastest growing and most prominent far right groups” by Al Jazeera and “a racist movement that calls for 'ethnopluralism', which in practice means separating and segregating people along racial lines” by the anti-hate organisation Hope not Hate.

 Fault lines in the far right began to appear all the way back in May following the massively expensive (and moderately successful) Day of Freedom protest outside Downing Street organised by Stephen Yaxley-Lennon complete with flashy graphics, slick video production, a big screen, an elevated stage, and boring speeches.
-Following this protest and some of its fall out the movement fragmented somewhat.
+Following this protest and some of its fallout the movement partly fragmented.
 Funds also appeared to dry up somewhat leading to a general decrease in the turnout and impressiveness of the physical infrastructure organised by the far right.

 In late May Tommy Robinson - a man with a collect ‘em all approach to criminal convictions - was arrested for contempt of court almost precisely a year after being arrested for the same offence.
 His arrest and subsequent imprisonment pushed his oft-times drunk (or near drunk) supporters onto the streets around Downing Street and Parliament in large numbers (though never quite as large as they claimed).
 Yaxley-Lennon’s conviction was later overturned for procedural abnormalities and referred to the attorney general for further consideration.